Glamdring/bozho-benchmarks/async/README.md

 Running load tests with **Gatling 2.1.4** on a **t2.small** instance Running **Embedded Tomcat 7 (with Java 7)** and **Node.js v0.12.0** on a **m3.large** instance

+Each scenario was run at least twice.
+The results are of the first run, and the second run was to prove the results are consistent.

 ### 90000 requests over 30 seconds

 #### Servlet BIO